Lithium Americas: Q3 Earnings Snapshot - WTOP News

-VANCOUVER, British Columbia (AP) — VANCOUVER, British Columbia (AP) — Lithium Americas Corp.
-(LAR) on Monday reported a loss of $64.4 million in its third quarter.
+VANCOUVER, British Columbia (AP) — VANCOUVER, British Columbia (AP) — Lithium Americas (LAC) on Thursday reported a loss of $197.7 million in its third quarter.

-On a per-share basis, the Vancouver, British Columbia-based company said it had a loss of 40 cents.
-Losses, adjusted for non-recurring costs, were 2 cents per share.
+The Vancouver, British Columbia-based company said it had a loss of 83 cents per share.
+Losses, adjusted for non-recurring costs, came to 2 cents per share.

-This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
-Access a Zacks stock report on LAR at https://www.zacks.com/ap/LAR
+The results surpassed Wall Street expectations.
+The average estimate of four analysts surveyed by Zacks Investment Research was for a loss of 5 cents per share.

 Copyright © 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.